Vanessaxzhou/MYOB-Case-Study-Project/README.md

 - The reports of the MYOB is in the Reports.pdf, which covers different statements of this company

-- The system file is the
+- The system file is in the 204-HD Shoes Pty Ltd.myo